kuzzleio/kuzzle-vuejs-typescript-boilerplate/README.md

-# Kuzzle, VueJS, TypeScript and CoreUI-Bootstrap boilerplate
+# Kuzzle, VueJS, TypeScript and Bootstrap boilerplate

 A pretty fat boilerplate to start-off webapp projects based on Kuzzle and VueJS.
 This boilerplate is composed of a **backend**, located in `./backend` and a **frontend**, located in `./frontend`.